-The University of Chicago shall comply with the requirements of the Emergency Planning and Community Right-to-Know Act (“EPCRA”) and Comprehensive Environmental Response, Compensation, and Liability Act of 1980 (“CERCLA”) to support emergency planning efforts at state and local levels by providing the public and local governmental agencies with information about the hazardous substances present in University of Chicago facilities.
+The University of Chicago shall comply with the requirements of the Emergency Planning and Community Right-to-Know Act (“EPCRA”) and Comprehensive Environmental Response, Compensation, and Liability Act of 1980 (“CERCLA”) to support emergency planning efforts at the state and local levels by providing the public and local governmental agencies with information about the hazardous substances present in University of Chicago facilities.

-This policy applies to the Hyde Park campuses of the University of Chicago and University of Chicago Medicine (“UCM”), herein referred to as the “University”.
+This policy applies to the Hyde Park campuses of the University of Chicago and the University of Chicago Medicine (“UCM”), herein referred to as the “University.”
 The Hyde Park campus is defined as the area south of 55th Street, north of 61st Street, east of Cottage Grove Avenue, and west of Stoney Island Avenue.

 This policy is specific to the following types of substances: